Purple-Catt/O4DS/README.md

 One of the strenghts of the extreme learning machine (*breviter* ELM) is its extremely fast learning speed.
 This leads us to implement an **online learning** algorithm, given also the simplicity of its implementation than a **mini-batch** one.

 The Python files contain all the necessary parts for the project and their names are self-explanatory of their purpose.
+For further information about how classes, methods and functions works please refer to the high-detailed descriptions in the code.